Kitsonmorag/Windows-Forensic-/project-2-Analyzing-Windows-registry-for-evidences.md

 # 🧭 Lab: Analyzing Windows Registry for Evidence of Malicious Activity

+The Windows Registry is a critical hierarchical database that stores low-level settings for the operating system and installed applications.
+Analyzing the Windows Registry can reveal traces of malicious activity and provide valuable evidence during forensic investigations.
+This project will guide you through the process of using the Volatility tool to analyze Windows Registry hives and identify potential security incidents.

 A hands‑on lab using **Volatility** to extract and analyze Windows Registry hives from a memory image to find persistence, user activity, and other forensic artifacts.

 ---